Vinithvk98/Zomato_sql_project/README.md

 - Understanding of database relationships, normalization, and data integrity.
 - Practical application of SQL to solve business challenges.

-## Usage Instructions
-1. Clone this repository to your local machine:

 # Analysis & Reports